 Want to ask the developer a question?
 Go ahead!
 They’re stationed near their game and would love to talk to you.
 We all would.
 Fun fact: IMB runs on happiness, sunshine, and rainbows.
 Next event we’re at, swing by and witness people working together to make the world a better place for play.
 We’re kind of hard to miss.

-Indie MEGABOOTH began with a question – How can indie games get in front of the players and press?
-The answer was simple: Build the MEGABOOTH.
+Indie MEGABOOTH began with a question: How can indie games get in front of the fans and press at busy trade shows?
+The answer was simple: Build a bigger booth.
 So we did.
-The result was the Indie MEGABOOTH — a collective of indie developers working within a conference to create a unified presence, out-buy the big guys, and look good doing it.
+The result was the Indie MEGABOOTH — a collective of 16 indie developers pooling their resources and working together to create a unified presence, out-buy the big guys, and look good doing it.

 The MEGABOOTH has expanded and evolved since its official debut at PAX East 2012.
 Since then, the IMB family has grown to include more than 700 developers (and counting) and multiple showcases per year.
 IMB may have started as a passion project, but now we’re a full-time operation with staffers working around the world.
 It’s gotten a little out of hand and doesn’t look like that’ll stop anytime soon.
 In a good way!